API Security Testing: Types, Best Practices & Tools

 Performance: Data-Driven Nodes

-When running API security tests, especially when run in CI/CD, performance is critical.
+When running API security tests, especially in CI/CD environments, performance is critical, making efficient API security testing crucial.
 Security testing of APIs should add seconds or minutes to the build pipeline, not hours like many traditional tools.

 Scan Quality: Technology-Specific Scanning

-Many tools in the API and application security space run the same tests, regardless of what API you are using.
-Be sure to select a vendor or tool that has technology-specific scanning.
-REST and GraphQL APIs should only receive JSON-based requests, and SOAP APIs should receive XML-based requests.
+Many tools in the API and application security space run the same security scans, regardless of the API being tested.
+This approach is not always the most effective.
+Be sure to select a vendor or tool that has technology-specific scanning, including the ability to customize scans.
+For example, REST and GraphQL APIs should only receive JSON-based requests, and SOAP APIs should receive XML-based requests.

-Technology-specific scanning results in several benefits for teams running API security tests.
-When a testing tool is sending the right kind of requests to an API, scans are both fast and accurate.
+Technology-specific scanning yields several benefits for teams conducting API security tests.
+When a testing tool is sending the right kind of API requests to an API, scans are both fast and accurate.

 Accuracy: Minimize False Positives

-When it comes to security tests, accuracy is obviously important.
+When it comes to security tests, accuracy is essential.
 False positives create unnecessary work for engineering and security teams, ultimately eroding trust in security testing.
-Many companies have started down a path of security testing, only to abandon the tool due to a poor signal-to-noise ratio from so many false positives.
+Many companies have started down a path of security testing, only to abandon the tool due to a poor signal-to-noise ratio resulting from numerous false positives.

 When selecting a vendor, it is essential to ensure that your security testing vendor is built for modern application architecture and API security testing.
-This often looks like automatic recognition of whether the tool is testing an API or HTML application and applying the correct tests for each path.
+This often appears as automatic recognition of whether the tool is testing an API or an HTML application, and applying the correct tests for each path.
+Without this differentiation, being too generic means that false positives are likely to be more abundant, leading the team to spend more time triaging and cutting through the noise.

 Custom Testing: Find Business Logic Vulnerabilities

-Some vulnerabilities cannot be tested for using automatic tools.
+Some vulnerabilities cannot be detected or tested using automated tools.
 Custom business logic or certain application-specific features will require custom security testing.
-The ideal API security testing vendor will enable this sort of testing and tie results in with the out-of-the-box testing.
+Custom business logic or certain application-specific features will require manual testing to identify vulnerabilities.
+The ideal API security testing vendor will enable this sort of testing and tie the results in with the out-of-the-box testing.

 Developer Experience: Developer-First API Security

-With automated API security testing in CI/CD, developers are inherently brought into the security process.
-Application security has shifted left – scheduled scans of production and a team of security analysts reviewing the results no longer cut it.
-Today’s engineering teams run security tests in CI/CD, alerting the developer who was working on the code if they’ve introduced a new vulnerability.
+With automated API security testing in CI/CD, developers are inherently brought into the security process to perform security testing.
+Application security has shifted left, meaning that scheduled scans of production environments are no longer sufficient.
+Today’s engineering teams run security tests in CI/CD, alerting the developer who is working on the code if they have introduced a new vulnerability.

 API-First Application Security

 Since virtually every application is built on top of APIs, ensuring that APIs are secure is the only way to deliver secure applications confidently.
-While application security is critically important for any business today, many application security tools on the market today were built for a previous era of software development.
-By combining the latest application security testing tools with other cutting-edge API technologies, such as an API gateway or API management tool, you can guarantee a much higher level of security within your APIs.
+While application security is critically important for any business today, many application security tools on the market were built for a previous era of software development.
+By combining the latest application security testing tools with other cutting-edge API technologies, such as an API gateway or API management tool (which can make easy work of adding authorization and authentication mechanisms), you can guarantee a much higher level of security within your APIs.

 Another critical point is that API-first development requires API-first application security testing.
-Since in the API-first approach, APIs are generally built first and then integrated with further parts of the application; this requires tools that can test APIs as they are being built.
-Two great ways to do this, as pointed out earlier in this article, are to use DAST and SAST to scan and test the APIs to ensure they are ready for integration.
+Since the API-first approach involves building APIs first and then integrating them with other parts of the application, it requires tools that can test APIs as they are being developed.
+Two effective methods for achieving this, as mentioned earlier in the article, are to utilize DAST and SAST to scan and test the APIs, ensuring they are ready for integration.

-In this guide, we looked at some evaluation criteria for selecting API security tools.
-Here at StackHawk, we’ve built the best-in-class tool for API security testing that offers a best-in-class experience for implementing a DAST solution.
-To get started with StackHawk, you can test it for free by signing up for an account or scheduling time to chat with our team of API security experts if you’d like to learn more.
+In this guide, we examined several evaluation criteria for selecting API security tools.
+Here at StackHawk, we’ve built the best-in-class tool for API security testing, offering a best-in-class experience for implementing a DAST solution and covering the OWASP API Security Top 10.
+To get started with StackHawk, you can test it for free by signing up for an account or scheduling a time to chat with our team of API security experts if you’d like to learn more.